Attainable Knowledge and Omniscience: Abstract

 \section{Abstract}

-The article investigates an evidence-based semantics for epistemic logics in which pieces of evidence are interpreted as equivalence relations on the epistemic worlds.
-It is shown that the properties of knowledge obtained from potentially infinitely many pieces of evidence are described by modal logic S5.
-At the same time, the properties of knowledge obtained from only a finite number of pieces of evidence are described by modal logic S4.
+The paper investigates an evidence-based semantics for epistemic logics.
+It is shown that the properties of knowledge obtained from a potentially infinite body of evidence are described by modal logic S5.
+At the same time, the properties of knowledge obtained from only a finite subset of this body are described by modal logic S4.
 The main technical result is a sound and complete bi-modal logical system that describes properties of these two modalities and their interplay.